alexzzkk/NLP_bbc_news_classification/README.md

 ## Description of tasks
 Based on this dataset, tasks such as data preprocessing, features selection, and training and evaluating of a machine learning model were performed to classify news articles.
 In addition to that, below specific requirements were also
-- including at least three different features to train their model, one of them should be based on some sort of word frequency.
+- including at least three different features to train their model, one of them should be based on some sort of word frequency
-- performing feature selection to reduce the dimensionality of all features.
+- performing feature selection to reduce the dimensionality of all features

 # Instruction for execution
 - Download the Jupyter Notebook `Coursework report – part 2.ipynb`